+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 In March 2019, VR Ninja Dojo opened in Akihabara and has since attracted a lot of tourists.
 The experience is unique in itself and offers the latest in VR technology.
 The word ninja is something that most people relate to Japan and here you have the opportunity to experience real life as a ninja – in VR!

-Practice ninjutsu, sword technique and other martial arts techniques in an open world.
+Practice ninjutsu, sword technique, and other martial arts techniques in an open world.
 You start in a Dojo whereupon you move on to a more open world with melee combat and other war experiences.
-You have the opportunity to borrow a ninja costume as well as other ninja equipment on site.
+You have the opportunity to borrow a ninja costume as well as other ninja equipment on-site.
 All instructors speak English and are very helpful, feel free to ask for help.

 Nintendo store mario